Living well with dementia

 The campus will include:

 - A 10-bed dementia palliative care unit for people with advanced disease on hospice.

 - A 12-bed assisted living home for people with mild, moderate or advanced dementia, many with behavioral problems, who may or may not be on hospice.

 - An adult day care center for 20 people with dementia.

 - An early childhood education center for 13 children ages 3–5 in the same building as the adult day care center.

 - A dementia education center with a conference room for up to 100 guests and a café for community and campus visitors.
 The center also will include a model patient room to teach care.

 The four-building campus will be located at 3811 N. 44th St. in Phoenix, which was the former site of the Scottsdale Unified School District office.

-Groundbreaking on this innovative campus took place in the spring of 2019, with grand opening estimated by end of 2020.
+Groundbreaking on this innovative campus will take place in the summer of 2019, with grand opening estimated by end of 2020.